-HFs separately in the positive and negative η -regions.
+The trigger read-out at Level-1 will utilise towers.
+For the central barrel and endcaps each hadronic cell is one tower, whereas in the forward calorimeter (HF) several cells are summed.
+An optimal minimum bias triggering scheme would be to count the number of towers in the HFs separately in the positive and negative η -regions.
 By requiring a specific number of towers, n, on both sides, a minimum bias trigger can be defined.
-As an example, Fig. 2.8-left shows the number of towers with energy above threshold in total energy E for positive (P) and negative (N) HF η -regions.
-By requiring more than 10 towers in both HF calorimeters, an efficiency of > 90% can be obtained.
-This threshold can be increased in the case of higher backgrounds, at the expense of efficiency, as illustrated in Fig. 2.8-right.
+As an example, figure 2.8-left shows the number of towers with energy above threshold in total energy E for positive (P) and negative (N) HF η -regions.
+By requiring more than 10 towers in both HF calorimeters, an efficiency of >90% can be obtained.
+This threshold can be increased in the case of higher backgrounds, at the expense of efficiency, as illustrated in figure 2.8-right.